rashifdhafin/rashifdhafin/README.md

 My name is **Rashif Dhafin Fairiza**.

-I am an informatics undergraduate student at Universitas Diponegoro.
+I am a fresh graduate informatics student from Universitas Diponegoro.

 If you want to know me, just follow my [LinkedIn](https://www.linkedin.com/in/rashifdhafin).